 SC requested the inclusion of a statement alluding to DAG needing to ensure the MHHS Design remains fit for purpose for its operation and that it will deliver the MHHS Target Operating Model (TOM).

-HE requested references to the former Design Authority are removed as these are no longer relevant.
+HE requested references to the former Design Authority are removed as these are no longer relevant , and suggested including the escalation process (as previously presented to the PSG and DAG) as an appendix to the ToR, as the ToR only briefly mentions escalation to the PSG on concerns relating to DAG Chair decisions.

-RL requested clarity is provided in the ToR regarding situations where consensus is not achieved in decision recommendations, or where the DAG Chair, using delegated authority from the SRO, resolves to go against a DAG recommendation.
+RL and HE requested clarity is provided in the ToR regarding situations where consensus is not achieved in decision recommendations, or where the DAG Chair, using delegated authority from the SRO, resolves to go against a DAG recommendation by ensuring the criteria for this is clear in the ToR.

 ACTION DAG28-14: Programme to review and address DAG comments on draft ToR and release updated version to DAG